Part 1: Who Is The Holy Spirit (Introduction)

-The writer of Hebrews makes a simple, but profound, statement:
+The writer of Hebrews makes a simple, but profound statement:

-“Our God is a consuming fire.”⁶
+“For our God is a consuming fire” (Hebrews 12:29)

 The writer of Hebrews is not speaking of God the Father, or of God the Son, but of God the Holy Spirit.
 He actually is a fire—a consuming fire.

-So it is with the fire of the Holy Spirit.
+There are, however, two opposite attributes to fire.
+Fire can be beneficial, but also dangerous.
+Fire can purify, but also destroy.
+So, it is with the fire of the Holy Spirit.
 He can minister God’s blessing and favor on those who are obedient.
 But He can also minister God’s wrath and judgment on those who are presumptuous and self-willed.